Mhopkinsinc/NHL94SNESVault/README.md

         - 30 Second Periods
         - Real Time Clock
         - 1 Minute Penalties
-        - Modify when CPU pulls goalie if it is losing:
+        - Modify timing of when CPU pulls goalie if it is trailing:
             - Change how early the goalie is pulled
-            - Change if the goalie is pulled when losing by 1, 2, 3 or more
+            - Change if the goalie is pulled when behind by 1, 2, 3 or more goals
         - Pull Goalie During Game Play with L+R Trigger buttons (Coming Soon)

     - Run "1 - Compile Roms" task in Visual Studio Code Task Runner.